Stephen A. Douglas: Lincoln–Douglas debates

-1859 change in Douglas' health and fortune
+1859 change in Douglas's health and fortune

 According to the Springfield Republican, in 1857 Douglas "was, next to General Cass, the richest man in public life"; by the end of 1859, after extravagant political spending and disappointing investments, he was near bankrupt.
 "Two months ago [before John Brown's raid on Harpers Ferry] he seemed to have more political power and popularity than any other American; everybody was talking about him, and his chances for the Presidency were hopefully discussed by his friends, and reluctantly conceded by his enemies—but now ... the Southern Democracy have ceased to fear him; and the Northern to worship him."
-He contracted a serious illness, "gout in the stomach", described as "almost always fatal".
-He would be dead in less than 2 years.
+He contracted a serious illness diagnosed as "gout in the stomach", described as "almost always fatal".

 1860 presidential election

 Nomination

 Douglas (dark blue) had the support of most Northern delegates on the presidential ballot of the 1860 Democratic National Convention.

-Douglas' 1858 re-election solidified his standing as a leading contender for the Democratic nomination in the 1860 presidential election.
-His support was concentrated in the North, especially the Midwest, though some unionist Southerners, like Alexander H. Stephens, were sympathetic to his cause.
-Douglas remained on poor terms with President Buchanan, and his Freeport Doctrine had further alienated many Southern senators.
-At the start of the 36th United States Congress, Buchanan and his Southern allies removed Douglas as chairman of the Senate Committee on Territories.
+Douglas's 1858 re-election solidified his standing as a leading contender for the Democratic nomination in the 1860 presidential election.
+His support was concentrated in the North, especially the Midwest, though some unionist Southerners, like Alexander H. Stephens, were sympathetic.
+Douglas remained on poor terms with Buchanan, and his Freeport Doctrine had further alienated many Southern senators.
+At the start of the 36th Congress, Buchanan and his Southern allies removed Douglas as chairman of the Senate Committee on Territories.
 Douglas helped defeat an attempt to pass a federal slave code, but saw his own bill to establish agricultural land-grant colleges vetoed by Buchanan.

 The 1860 Democratic National Convention opened in Charleston, South Carolina, on April 23, 1860.
-Newspapers in the city attacked Douglas as the "Demagogue of Illinois," but Douglas was determined to uphold his doctrine of popular sovereignty, telling one supporter "I do not intend to make peace with my enemies, nor to make a concession of one iota of principle."
-Following a long-established precedent, Douglas himself did not attend the convention, and the pro-Douglas forces at the convention were led by William Alexander Richardson.
-The remaining delegates were split into two broad factions: allies of Buchanan, led by a quartet of senators, and the Fire-Eaters, an extremist group of Southern delegates led by William Lowndes Yancey.
-After a contentious battle over the inclusion of popular sovereignty or a federal slave code in the party platform, several Southern delegations walked out of the convention.
-The convention subsequently held several rounds of presidential balloting, and while Douglas received by far the most support of any of the candidates, he fell well short of the necessary two-thirds majority of delegates.
-After nearly sixty ballots failed to produce a nominee, delegates agreed to adjourn the convention and reconvene in Baltimore in June.
+Newspapers in the city attacked Douglas as the "Demagogue of Illinois," but Douglas was determined to uphold popular sovereignty, telling one supporter "I do not intend to make peace with my enemies, nor to make a concession of one iota of principle."
+Following precedent, Douglas did not attend, and the pro-Douglas forces were led by William Alexander Richardson.
+Other delegates were split into two broad factions: allies of Buchanan, led by a quartet of senators, and the Fire-Eaters, an extremist group of Southern delegates led by William Lowndes Yancey.
+After a battle over inclusion of popular sovereignty or a federal slave code in the party platform, several Southern delegations walked out.
+The convention subsequently held several rounds of presidential balloting, and while Douglas received by far the most support, he fell well short of the necessary two-thirds majority.
+After nearly sixty ballots, delegates agreed reconvene in Baltimore in June.